TheDomCraft/AudioSphere/README.md

 }
 ```

-If you need to use a different Java version, adjust the toolchain config and re‑build.
+If you need a different JDK version, update this setting and rebuild.

 ---

 ## Limitations / Known Issues

-- Input audio must be in a format that `AudioSystem` can read (typically PCM WAV and a few others, depending on platform/installed providers).
-- Audio playback and key controls are handled via standard input/output; behavior can vary slightly depending on terminal/console.
-- The AES key and IV are hard‑coded for simplicity.
-Changing them will break compatibility with existing ASPH files.
-- There is no built‑in integrity check (e.g. MAC) on the encrypted payload; corrupted files may fail during decryption or decompression without a friendly message.
+- **Input**:
+  - Only **WAV** is officially supported in this proof of concept.
+  - Other formats are not handled and will result in errors.
+- **Audio playback**:
+  - Uses `javax.sound.sampled`; device support and mixing behavior may vary by OS/JVM.
+- **Static encryption parameters**:
+  - Fixed key/IV are for experimentation only; do not use ASPH v4 as a secure container.
+- **Integrity**:
+  - No MAC or AEAD; corrupted payloads may fail with cryptic errors on decrypt/decompress.

+For more details and edge cases, see [docs/specs.md](docs/specs.md).

 ---